ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-14840](https://github.com/Live-Hack-CVE/CVE-2019-14840) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-14840.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-14840.svg)

 ## CVE-2019-14834
- A vulnerability was found in dnsmasq before version 2.81, where the memory leak allows remote attackers to cause a denial of service (memory consumption) via vectors involving DHCP response creation.
+ A flaw was found in the Dnsmasq application where a remote attacker can trigger a memory leak by sending specially crafted DHCP responses to the server.
+A successful attack is dependent on a specific configuration regarding the domain name set into the dnsmasq.conf file.
+Over time, the memory leak may cause the process to run out of memory and terminate, causing a denial of service.